The current policy supersedes the October 2020 version and goes into effect April 12th, 2021.

 - All personnel are responsible for observing current requirements, including Stanford’s social distancing protocol, health, hygiene, and compliance prerequisites.

-- PIs are responsible for evaluating their lab layout and workable space for possible density increases, taking into account usable space and the need to maintain at least 6 feet distance between personnel, as well as enforcing density and compliance requirements.
+- PIs are responsible for evaluating their lab layout and workable space for possible density increases, taking into account usable space and the need to maintain at least 6 feet of distance between personnel, as well as enforcing the density requirements described here and compliance requirements.

-- As required by their unit or facility, PIs must supply a floor plan proposal for their updated density prior to any increase in personnel density.
+- As required by their unit or facility, PIs must supply a floor plan proposal with their request for updated density prior to any increase in personnel density.
 PIs and labs cannot increase density until their floor plan is approved by their department (or building/facility manager where applicable).
 Proposals needing further review may be elevated to the local unit.

-- PIs must implement a calendar system to track activity such as scheduled shifts and accommodate physical distancing.
+- PIs must implement a calendar system to track activities such as scheduled shifts and accommodate physical distancing.

-- Units and facilities are responsible for verifying the density limits of each space based on floor plans submitted by a PI (or their designee) and/or the known square footage of the room, and overseeing PI-led enforcement of that limit.
+- Units and facilities are responsible for verifying the density limits of each space based on floor plans submitted by a PI (or their designee) and/or the known maximum occupancy of the room, and overseeing PI-led enforcement of that limit.

 - The unit or facility is responsible for updating all occupancy limit signage.

 If research teams are not observing density limits or are otherwise failing to observe physical distancing or other requirements (see reporting here), academic units (department/building/facility, local unit leadership) have the authority to restrict lab access until the issues are resolved and to revoke access altogether in cases of repeat offenses.